keyboon/challenge/README.md

 * We can modify the structure to add style and visual consistency only

 Be careful, the back is sometimes broken...

+## Goal

+You have to send the following keys to the api
+* formResponse: should be the original JSON object from the api with little modifications and the value field should be the value of the input
+* keyChallenge: should be the keyChallenge from the api with little modifications
+#

 Once this project is fixed, please push it to a private repository and give @LaurentDelteil and @lepadd the rights on github